fdebrus/Nikobus-HA/README.md

 **Work in progress** BETA

-**implemented**
+**fully implemented**
 - Switches control
 - Lights control (dimmers)

+**TO DO**
+- add cover/shutter support
+- add buttons support, when a wall switch is pressed trigger the refresh of the related HA data so it is kept up-to-date

 **open issues**
 - When you change status of a switch / dimmer outside HA, eg wallswitch, it is not updated till next refresh 60secs (WIP)

-**TO DO**
-- add cover/shutter support
-- add buttons support

 You will need a RS232 to IP bridge for this integration to work (like HF2211 or others), as work complete with this proof of concept, I'm planning to extend to serial connectivity.